 Mandatory overtime payment and compensatory time

 Overtime eligible employees must be paid at least 1.5 times the regular hourly rate for overtime hours worked.
-An overtime-eligible employee who works in more than one appointment during a workweek must have the hours worked in all positions combined to calculate the total hours worked.
+An overtime-eligible employee who works in more than one position during a workweek must have the hours worked in all positions combined to calculate the total hours worked.

 With the supervisor’s approval, an employee may request to receive compensatory time off instead of overtime payment.
 However, employees cannot be required to accept compensatory time instead of receiving overtime payment.
 Compensatory time is accumulated at the rate of 1.5 hours of compensatory time for each overtime hour worked, unless a different, higher rate is specified in a particular employment program or collective bargaining agreement.